BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 # BlackbirdSQL DDEX 2.0 .NET Data Provider for Firebird

-(*This package is still under development.
+(*This package is in pre-release.
 Note that in preparation for release the stock Firebird libraries have been copied to their respective Release output folders and the Release configuration has all Firebird library builds disabled.*)

 The BlackbirdSQL DDEX 2.0 .NET Data Provider tool, `BlackbirdSql.VisualStudio.Ddex`, implements all the core DDEX 2.0 interfaces prevalent in the SqlServer DDEX provider, but currently excludes DDL functionality.